0x1f408/0x1f408.github.io/_guides/aws.md

 ## Follow-up

+#### 1. If you have an existing domain, redirect a subdomain to point to your RDS instance

-1. Log into your domain provider, or CloudFlare, depending on where the name resolution for your domain is set up.
+Log into your domain provider, or CloudFlare, depending on where the name resolution for your domain is set up.
 Create a new **CNAME** record, pointing db.`$yourdomain` to the domain provided on the dashboard for your RDS instance.

     * This isn't *required*, but remembering `db.0x1f408.me` is a lot easier than remembering `trms-va-01.$randomstring.us.east-1.rds.amazon.com`.

-1. Log into the RDS instance from a MySQL client of your choice - if on Windows, the CLI client is finnicky, but MySQL Workbench gets the job done here.
+#### 2. Log into the RDS instance from a MySQL client of your choice

+If on Windows, the CLI client is finnicky, but MySQL Workbench gets the job done here.

     * If on *nix, use:
     ```